The Mediavine Dashboard syncs daily to your Google Analytics. When it does that, it pulls the top 100 posts by visits for that day.

 Over a range of dates, Google Analytics will show more.

-We also pull in revenue the same way.
-We're only tracking revenue for the pages that made it into your top 100.
-On a single day, revenue will be accurate, as well as Page RPM.
+We also pull in page-level revenue the same way, so that the details match up.
+We're only syncing page-level revenue for the pages that made it into your top 100.

 However, over a range of time, a page may have fallen out of your top 100 and therefore its revenue will not be added to the range.